morph-data/morph/README.md

 1. Create each files in `python` and `pages` directories.

-Python: Using Plotly to create a AI Pipeline.
+Python: Using Plotly to create a AI workflow.

 ```python
 import morph